-USCIS is planning to furlough its 13,000 employees for about 30 days.
+USCIS is planning to furlough its 13,000 employees due to lack of funding.

-This will certainly increase the total processing time for various type of applications.
+This will certainly increase the total processing time for various types of applications.

 Off late, we saw that H1B transfers, extensions, and amendments were getting approved in a record 15 days even when filed in regular processing.
 This magic happened in COVID-19 emergency office closures.